kb100/signal-authenticator/README.md

 sudo signal-auth-setup
 ```

+This will prompt you for the signal number (including plus sign and country code)
+the authenticator will use to SEND tokens, e.g. `+15551231234`.
+It is recommended and easy to create a google voice number for this step.
+DO NOT use the number that you want to RECEIVE tokens at for this step.

 In order to require public key authentication + allow users to opt in to two-factor authentication,
 the important options for `/etc/ssh/sshd_config` are